 Here are guides for each of the major PPC platforms:

 Finally, if you’re really savvy, you can find individual website owners with content related to your niche, and pay them to display your products.
 If that tickles your fancy, try this:

 You’ve come a long way if you’re been following this whole guide!
 You learned how to find a product and a supplier, how to open and run your store, and now how to scale it so you make more money with less effort.

-Scaling a store is all about finding ways to be more efficient: Spending money more efficiently, using your time more efficiently, our improving your store’s processes.
+Scaling a store and having a sound growth strategy is all about finding ways to be more efficient: Spending money more efficiently, using your time more efficiently, our improving your store’s processes.